vorprogrammiert/vorprogrammiert/README.md

 # Hi there, I'm Sebastian

 I'm a **Chemical Laboratory Technician** with a passion for coding.
-My journey into tech started with data analysis and has evolved into a deep fascination with **Artificial Intelligence**.

-Beyond AI, I'm also starting as **solo game developer**, handling everything from programming to creating the graphics, animations, and music.

 ---